Mic92/niks3/README.md

 #### Grace Period

-The grace period (default: same as `--pending-older-than`) prevents race conditions during concurrent uploads.
+The grace period (default: same as `--failed-uploads-older-than`) prevents race conditions during concurrent uploads.
 Objects are marked for deletion first, then deleted only after the grace period has elapsed.
 This ensures that objects from in-flight uploads are not prematurely deleted.

 #### Force Mode (Dangerous)